musman-uk/quiet-tree/README.md

 ## Development Overview

-The game is being developed in GDevelop, this includes all scenes, objects, logic, and interactions.
+The game is developed in GDevelop, this includes all scenes, objects, logic, and interactions.

 The following process is in conjunction with the games developement: